Rockwell-Holbrook/ticket_to_ride/README.md

 server.
-Capabilities (These may be adjusted slightly depending on design) In general you should provide for the following game playing activities ● Claim a route
+Capabilities (These may be adjusted slightly depending on design) In general you should provide for the following game playing activities
+- Claim a route
-● Ask for destination cards
+- Ask for destination cards
-● Send back 1 or 2 destination cards
+- Send back 1 or 2 destination cards
-● Select 1 or 2 train cards
+- Select 1 or 2 train cards
-o You must handle all the associated rules
+- You must handle all the associated rules
 The following are high-level view events generated by the GUI that you must handle (depending on your design, these operations may cause the server to send commands back to the originating client).
 The GUI must call methods on the “Presenters”.
 The presenters will then delegate functionality to the state, which will know which actions are allowed and how to respond at any given time.
-● Claim a route
+- Claim a route
-● Request destination cards
+- Request destination cards
-● Return destination card
+- Return destination card
-● Choose face-up train card
+- Choose face-up train card
-● Choose train card from deck
+- Choose train card from deck
-● Chat
+- Chat
-High-level operations the server will send to all players ● Last round
+High-level operations the server will send to all players
+- Last round
-● Route claimed by player (you may include the number of train pieces needed to claim the route)
+- Route claimed by player (you may include the number of train pieces needed to claim the route)
-● Current player requested destination cards
+- Current player requested destination cards
-● Current player returned destination card
+- Current player returned destination card
-● Player chose train card of specific color from face-up train cards ● Player chose wild card
+- Player chose train card of specific color from face-up train cards
+- Player chose wild card
-● New face up card chosen from deck
+- New face up card chosen from deck
-● Chat
+- Chat
-● Game history update
+- Game history update
-● Display result page.
+- Display result page.
-● Player’s turn ended
+- Player’s turn ended
-● Train card placed face up
+- Train card placed face up
-● Update players points
+- Update players points
-● Game history
+- Game history
 The result page need not be elaborate but must designate the winning player, and, for each player show:
-● Number of points from claimed routes.
+- Number of points from claimed routes.
 The number of points for a claimed route must be proportional to the length of the route as defined in the rules.
-● Number of points for reached destinations.
+- Number of points for reached destinations.
-● Number of negative points for unreached destinations.
+- Number of negative points for unreached destinations.
-● Number of points for having the most claimed routes (this is a simplification from a requirement to calculate and give points for the longest route).
+- Number of points for having the most claimed routes (this is a simplification from a requirement to calculate and give points for the longest route).
-● The total number of points for the player.
+- The total number of points for the player.
-● (Extra Credit) If the player has the longest path, show the number of points for that accomplishment (this will substitute giving points for having the most claimed routes and will be awarded extra credit).
+- (Extra Credit) If the player has the longest path, show the number of points for that accomplishment (this will substitute giving points for having the most claimed routes and will be awarded extra credit).
 Constraints